-In Matthew 15:30, as Jesus sat in a mountain in Galilee and came to Him great crowds, having with them lame, blind ($\tau u \phi \lambda o u \zeta$), mute and others many and they placed them at the feet of Jesus and He healed (έθεράπευσεν-aorist active indicative, third singular) them.
 Psychologically, Jesus healed the blind before the eyes of the crowd.
 His compassion coincided with His mission to redeem.
 Jesus provided proof that His Father sent Him into the world.
 Jesus specifically fulfilled the prophecies concerning the Servant described by Isaiah.

 In Matthew 15:31, the purpose of the healing became apparent.
-The works of powers caused the crowd to marvel ($\theta\alpha\nu\mu\dot{\alpha}\alpha\alpha$)-aorist active infinitive), seeing mute speaking, crippled restored ($\dot{\nu}\gamma\iota\tilde{\epsilon}\zeta$), and lame walking, and blind ($\tau\nu\phi\lambda\dot{\epsilon}\zeta$) seeing.
+The works of powers caused the crowd to wonder, seeing mute speaking, crippled restored, and lame walking, and blind seeing.
 The crowd glorified the God of Israel.
 Psychologically, Jesus did not seek His own glory, but the glory of the Father.
 By glorifying the Father, Jesus knew that He would be glorified later and His learners would see the glory He had with the Father before the world was.

 In Matthew 20:30, as Jesus left Jericho, a large crowd followed Him.
-Along the way, two blind ($\tau u \varphi \lambda o$ i) men cried out for mercy from the Son of David.
+Along the way, two blind men cried out for mercy from the Son of David.
 They heard that Jesus was passing by.
-They cried out, "Lord, have mercy (ἐλέησον-aorist active imperative, second singular) on us, Son of David."
+They cried out, "Lord, have mercy on us, Son of David."
 Psychologically, the blind men linked their hearing with their voices and began crying out for help.
-Their cry for mercy signaled their faith in Jesus.
-Though physically blind, they saw spiritually with perfect clarity.
+Their cry for mercy signaled their